-In Arch Linux you can install the arm-none-eabi-gcc from the [community] repository.
+In Arch Linux you can install arm-none-eabi-gcc, arm-none-eabi-binutils and arm-none-eabi-gdb from the [community] repository.

 3.4.8 OpenOCD

 If you plan to flash an LPC17xx based board with JTAG and not use the USB bootloader included with the Ford Reference VI, you need OpenOCD.